gwastro/pycbc/docs/ahope/postprocprep.rst

 .. command-output:: pycbc_sqlite_simplify --help

-Of these options ahope will automatically add the following, which are unique for each job. **DO NOT ADD THESE OPTIONS IN THE CONFIGURATION FILE**.
+Of these options the workflow module will automatically add the following, which are unique for each job. **DO NOT ADD THESE OPTIONS IN THE CONFIGURATION FILE**.

 * --injection-file
 * --simulation-tag